tempo-eng/kanjivg-js/data-generation/README.md

 The generated data files are used by:
 - `src/data-loader.ts` - Loads data in browser/Node.js
-- `examples/full-dataset.html` - Demonstrates full dataset
+- `examples/index.html` - Interactive demo with full dataset
-- `examples/basic-usage.html` - Uses sample data

 ## License